ostrich75/azure-content/articles/azure-stack/azure-stack-enable-multiple-concurrent-users.md

 This step explains how to configure a point to site VPN connection into the Azure Stack POC.
 This VPN connection will use the Layer Two Tunneling Protocol (L2TP) over IPSec.
 The script will configure the VPN to use addresses 192.168.200.200 to 192.168.200.230 on the Transit network within the Azure Stack POC.

-1. On the NATVM, run the following script in PowerShell.
-Replace \<SharedKey\> with the shared key you wish to use for this connection.
+On the NATVM, run the following script in PowerShell.
+Replace `<SharedSecret>` with the shared key you wish to use for this connection.

 		Install-RemoteAccess –RoleType vpn –Legacy –IPAddressRange 192.168.200.201,192.168.200.230
 		Install-RemoteAccess –RoleType vpnS2S –Legacy